Bar/Bat Mitzvah

 Candidates are encouraged to participate even more fully in the service.
 This might include reading more extensively from the Torah and leading parts of the morning service (Shacharit) and/or Musaf.

-(In the case where a child experiences extreme difficulties learning to read Hebrew, changes in the degree of participation in the service and manner of preparation will be arranged in consultation with the Rabbi and the Religious School Director.)
+(In the case where a child experiences extreme difficulties learning to read Hebrew, changes in the degree of participation in the service and manner of preparation will be arranged in consultation with the Rabbi)

 Contact Us